 Program Coordinator at Wayne Township is an active member of the Region 5 Youth Committee.

 Through the youth program, working partnerships are in place with Adult Education to provide academic remediation and tutoring as well as some career exploration services to youth without a high school diploma or youth who are in need of basic skills brush up, and youth staff provide work-based learning, occupational skills training and support services needed to complete program activities.
 Youth staff make referrals to Adult Education services, with follow-up contact and regular data tracking, and receive youth referrals from Adult Education.
-Youth staff collaborate with Adult Education providers in the region to engage youth in NLJ Workforce Ready short-term training that results in a certificate or
+Youth staff collaborate with Adult Education providers in the region to engage youth in Workforce Ready short-term training that results in a certificate or

 credential in a demand occupation.
 Youth staff regularly visit Adult Education sites to participate in